These clubs and organizations listed below are recognized by Student Government. Each club upholds the

 core values and support the mission of the College.
 Clubs and organizations serve to enrich each student’s experience here at SJC through various events and programs.

-For more information, please contact the Vice President of Clubs and Organizations, Erin Weir, at
+For more information, please contact the Vice President of Clubs and Organizations, Steve Quinlan, at

 Advisor: Marian Young